metapolator/metapolator/design-spaces.md

 When we put some more masters, the sequence has more to interact with:

 ![](http://mmiworks.net/metapolator/explore1sequence+3.png)

+We see how master H is effectively blocked by the sequence from interacting with the other two masters.
+Both the sequence and master C have expanded in area because there are more masters to interact with.

 The field of a sequence is built out of 2 rectangles and 4 quarter-ellipse segments: